jathayde314/QuarantineProjects/README.md

 This project entailed coding my own version of the popular 2048 game using the tkinter package.
 Functionality includes a human player, a minimax algorithm, and an expectimax algorithm.

+### A Message to Mac Users

+Due to macOS High Sierra and later changing the fork safety protocol, each process must be generated via the spawn method to avoid crashing.
+The method to do so either does not exist or is different in the default Python 2.7, so **the code must be run in Python 3.** For users of other operating systems, I am not sure if fork() in Python is still supported.
+For best practice, I recommend always running it in Python 3 using spawn().

 ### Files

 1. Run baseGame.py to play 2048.